rnewbery/ecology-projects/README.md

 # Ecological Projects

-This repository collects small ecology and wildlife data projects.
+This repository contains a collection of small and long-term ecology and wildlife data projects I have undertaken independently.
 It highlights analytical and visual projects developed using **R, Python, and SQL** - each grounded in real ecological data.

 ---